Agenda

 As affordability restrictions on thousands of rental homes financed with LIHTCs and other public funds near expiration, preserving these homes is critical to keep housing affordable and prevent the displacement of low-income residents and communities; yet it can be challenging for developers to secure adequate financing and ensure long-term operational sustainability.
 This interactive panel will bring together different perspectives from CDFIs, developers and state and local government to explore practitioner successes and challenges on preservation deals and discuss private, philanthropic and governmental funding sources that are helping bring preservation to the next level across North Carolina.

-Natalie Britt, Senior VP of Real Estate Development, DHIC, Raleigh; Michael Englehart, Housing Trust Fund Manager, City of Charlotte, Charlotte; Jonathan Cyrus, Director of Transitional Asset Management, CAHEC, Raleigh; Lindsay Rosenfeld (moderator), Lead Policy & Research Analyst, North Carolina Housing Finance Agency, Durham
+Lindsay Rosenfeld (moderator), Lead Policy & Research Analyst, NC Housing Finance Agency; Durham; Natalie Britt, Senior VP of Real Estate Development, DHIC, Raleigh; Michael Englehart, Housing Trust Fund Manager, City of Charlotte, Charlotte; Jonathan Cyrus, Director of Transitional Asset Management, CAHEC, Raleigh

 5:00–6:00 pm | Networking Reception